 Please note that we have already drawn a clear and intuitive connection between the assignment of affect and symbolism.
 Note also that our understanding extends this chain of ideas to include the notion of context.
-They are all but, if not truly, identical ideas, or aspects of each other.
+These represent similar, if not truly identical ideas, or related aspects of each other.
 In psychoanalytic theory, dream and symbolic construction are accomplished by certain complex and specific means.
-A piece of day-world residue, a trivial dissociated fragment, a memory trace is chosen as a building block for dream construction because it is neutral, free of affect and meaning, and so becomes ripe for representation in a dream, ready as a canvas to accept the many meanings via transference which will be assigned to it in condensation and "overdetermination" (Freud, 1900, p.
+A piece of day-world residue, a trivial dissociated fragment, a memory trace is chosen as a building block for dream construction because it is neutral, free of affect and meaning, and so becomes ripe for representation in a dream; ready as a canvas to accept the many meanings via transference which will be assigned to it in condensation and "overdetermination" (Freud, 1900, p.
 279, 283-284, 563-564).
 The less saturated with meaning, and, the closer to being a nexus for many other ideas, the better.
-Language, as it is itself a symbol with many meanings and puns, acts as a nexus to which many underlying determinants can attach in condensation and overdetermination (Freud, 1900, pp. 340-341).
+Language, being, itself, a symbol with many meanings and puns, acts as a nexus to which many underlying determinants can attach in condensation and overdetermination (Freud, 1900).
 The memory trace, and there are of course many which will be assembled to form the finished dream, is then invested with meaning from many sources.
-A process of disguise and distortion is used to accomplish this which includes: reversal, condensation of many events into one (Freud, 1900, p.
-595), overdetermination of a dream through thematic repetition (Freud, 1900, pp. 283-284) and/or overdetermination of a single symbol by connecting many various trains of thought to give it energetic value sufficient to gain representation (Freud, 1900, p.
-330), displacement from one object to another (Freud, 1900, pp. 307-308), and a host of other means which symbolically represent and compound affect to achieve representation and conceal the true source of the affect delegated.
-These means of affective encoding found in REM dreaming function to avoid censorship via compromise formation which functions to create distortions.
-(Freud, 1900, pp. 143-144, 506-508, 595-598).
+A process of disguise and distortion is used to accomplish this which includes: reversal, condensation of many events into one (Freud, 1900), overdetermination of a dream through thematic repetition (Freud, 1900) and/or determination of a single symbol by connecting many various trains of thought to give it energetic value sufficient to gain representation (Freud, 1900), displacement from one object to another (Freud, 1900), and a host of other means which symbolically represent and compound affect to achieve representation and conceal the true source of the affect delegated.
+These means of affective encoding found in REM dreaming function to avoid censorship via compromise formation, which functions to create distortions (Freud, 1900).
 It is by condensed symbolic construction and distortion that the affective sources of the symbol are attached, and also, hidden (Freud, 1900, pp. 506-508).
-The symbols thusly endowed are then woven into a story, a narrative, and are thereby given further episodic context, although be it a false one, in a process known as "secondary revision" (Freud, 1900, p.
+The symbols, thus endowed, are then woven into a story, a narrative, thereby given further episodic context, albeit a false one, in a process known as "secondary revision" (Freud, 1900, p.
 488).
 The distortions are guided in no small part by the process of compromise formation, where the contents are distorted, censored, so as to produce a manifest dream, the meaning of which, the ego will not recognize (Freud, 1900, pp. 143-144, 506-508, 595-598).
-The process is called dream work (Freud, 1900, p.
+This process is called dream work (Freud, 1900, p.
 277).
-So we have the process of symbolic construction and dream representation, a process whereby memory traces with little or no affect become suitable to be endowed with affect and woven into a distorted narrative, through many specific means.
+So we have the process of symbolic construction and dream representation, a process whereby memory traces with little or no affect may be endowed with affect and woven into a distorted narrative, through many specific means.
 Highly complex!
-However I have tipped my hand as this process can be reduced to a simple but broad quantifiable principle.
-To discover this quantitative reduction the neuroscience must be analyzed alongside the aforementioned metapsychology of symbolism and dreaming.
+However, I have tipped my hand as this process can be reduced to a simple but broad quantifiable principle.
+To establish this quantitative reduction, the neuroscience must be analyzed alongside the aforementioned metapsychology of symbolism and dreaming.